 The Hummingbird update signalled this tech company’s gradual shift to answering user searches in a “things, not strings” way.
 Hummingbird integrated conversational search queries into the algorithm, laying the foundations for human-like language processing and voice search.

 Hummingbird laid the foundations for improved local searches as well.
-The update put conversational language-processing together with location-based human intent, leading to more local search factors fueling SEO.
+The update put conversational language-processing together with location-based human intent, leading to more local SEO ranking factors fueling search performance.
 This eventually improved local search over time.

 July 2014 – Pigeon

 Pigeon built upon Hummingbird’s improvements for local search by rewarding local businesses with better SERP rankings for a strong organic presence.
-Because Google used location data to provide better searches for users, they gave strong local businesses better rankings as well, improving upon the aesthetics of the company’s own SERP.
+Because Google used location data to provide better searches for users, this urged local businesses to learn how to improve local search rankings.

 While this company provided local businesses with more visibility, they also wanted to improve their own UX by giving users the information they needed with fewer clicks.
 This led to businesses experiencing lower website traffic due to Pigeon.
 In response, SEO pros focused on PPC management that could optimize their pages for Google’s SERP features.

 April 2015 – Mobilegeddon